ELGHAD/ELGHAD/README.md

 ## 👋 About Me

-- 🎓 Software Engineering Student (EMSI Rabat)
+- 🎓 Software Engineering Student
 - 💻 Passionate about **software engineering and full-stack web development**
 - ☁️ Interested in **Cloud, DevOps, and Scalable Architectures**
 - 🌍 A curious and versatile Computer Engineer always eager to learn and build